-This chapter provides a framework to analyze the corporate diversification decision: a firm trying to enter a new business starting from an existing one.
+This section provides a framework to analyze the corporate diversification decision: a firm trying to enter a new business starting from an existing one.
 “New” here means new to the firm, not necessarily new to the world.
 For example, a company that only made footballs may diversify and start producing and selling footwear (see Figure 4.1 for the value chains before and after diversification).
-In chapter 1 we defined a business in terms of the “who” (customer), “what” (product or service), and “how” (value chain).
+In section 1 we defined a business in terms of the “who” (customer), “what” (product or service), and “how” (value chain).
 Two businesses are different if they differ on at least one of these dimensions.
 Therefore, diversification implies a new choice on at least one of these dimensions.
 For example, a bank that traditionally only provided services to businesses starts targeting consumers (who), an accountancy that begins to offer consultancy advice to existing clients (what), or a university that starts selling courses online (how) are all diversifying.
 Internationalization—a company that begins selling in another country—is an instance of diversification in terms of the “who”, e.g., a French champagne producer exporting to Russian clients.

 Figure 4.1.
 Corporate diversification